paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

   (C) The remaining portion of qualified research and experimental expenditures (not allocated under subparagraphs (A) and (B)) shall be apportioned, at the annual election of the taxpayer, on the basis of gross sales or gross income, except that, if the taxpayer elects to apportion on the basis of gross income, the amount apportioned to income from sources outside the United States shall at least be 30 percent of the amount which would be so apportioned on the basis of gross sales.

 (2) **Qualified research and experimental expenditures** — For purposes of this section, the term “qualified research and experimental expenditures” means amounts which are research and experimental expenditures within the meaning of section 174.
-For purposes of this paragraph, rules similar to the rules of subsection (c) 2 of section 174 shall apply.
+For purposes of this paragraph, rules similar to the rules of subsection (c) 22 See References in Text note below. of section 174 shall apply.
 Any qualified research and experimental expenditures treated as deferred expenses under subsection (b) 2 of section 174 shall be taken into account under this subsection for the taxable year for which such expenditures are allowed as a deduction under such subsection.

 (3) **Special rules for expenditures attributable to activities conducted in space, etc.**